dharmamitra/dharmamitra-frontend-next/README.md

 #### Stream formatting markers

-The list of unique characters from unicode emojis (https://emojipedia.org/) used to format stream responses is maintained in `markers` in `src/utils/api/stream.ts` and consumed throughout the app via `streamUtils` expirted from `src/utils/api/index.ts`.
+The list of unique characters from unicode emojis (https://emojipedia.org/) used to format stream responses is maintained in `markers` in `src/utils/api/stream.ts` and consumed throughout the app via `localAPIEndpoints` expirted from `src/utils/api/index.ts`.

 ## 🌐 Content updates & Internationalization (i18n)